paperswithcode/releasing-research-code/README.md

 python eval.py --model-file mymodel.pth --benchmark imagenet
 ```

-> 📋Describe how to evaluate the trained models on benchmarks reported in the paper, give example commands.
+> 📋Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

-## Pre-trained models
+## Pre-trained Models

 You can download pretrained models here:

 - [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

 > 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
+Alternatively you can have an additional column in your results table with a link to the models.

 ## Results